peter8015/hello-lara/doc/interview/record.md

   - Record the thoughts.

 - prompt:
+  - 用 英文面试口述版（30 秒）
   - As a candidate, what should I say in an algorithm interview: code
   - Give thoughts for interview and divide into 3 steps, time complexity plus.
   - Rewrite it to fit Google algorithm interview(step1,2,3,4).
   - So complex, simplify it.
 - Assume you are an L6 interviewer, what do you want to hear
+- Give a whiteboard explanation version
+- Show how to explain this in under 60 seconds (mock interview style)

 - words
 Summary Checklist for your narration: